Louise Redknapp: 2002–2016: Lil' Lou and music hiatus

 In 2002, Redknapp signed with Positive Records (a division of Universal Music) to record her fourth solo album.
 The album, titled Lil' Lou was due for release in 2004 alongside the double A-side "Pandora's Kiss"/"Don't Give Up", which peaked at number five and raised money for Tickled Pink/Breast Cancer Care.
 Redknapp submitted "about 10 or 12 tracks" for the album to the label.
 However, due to the singer becoming pregnant with her son Charley, the album was never released.
-The album would also have included Redknapp's first duet with boy band 3rd Wish on the track "Don't Ever Change".

 Later, on 15 September 2023, Louise released the Lil' Lou extended play, which featured five previously unreleased songs originally recorded for the unreleased album.
 The EP debuted and peaked at number 73 on the UK Albums Downloads Chart one week later.

 In the July 2004 edition of FHM magazine, Redknapp was named the "Sexiest Woman of the Decade".

-2017–2024: Heavy Love and Greatest Hits
+2018–2024: Heavy Love and Greatest Hits

-In August 2017, Redknapp posted a picture of herself in the recording studio on her Instagram account, showing that she had been working on new music.
-On 13 September 2017, Redknapp revealed she would be returning to the music industry by announcing her first live show in more than 15 years at Under The Bridge in London on 22 December 2017.
-Titled 'Intimate & Live', the show had enough demand for tickets selling out in under 5 minutes, leading promoters and Redknapp to announce additional dates for January 2018 in Manchester, Glasgow, and Birmingham.
 On 1 February 2018, Warner/Chappell UK confirmed Redknapp had signed a deal with them to release new material later in the year.